The Insider

 As the title to Edward Yang’s masterpiece indicates, Yi Yi is a series of doubles; narrative, thematic, visual and aural, that deliver a subtle family portrait.

 Sergei Eisenstein devised montage for black and white and silent film.
-How have the elements of sound, colour and digital cinema extended his theories?
+How have sound, colour and digital extended his theories?

 Upon its release, it seemed that Easy Rider typified the spirit of the nineteen-sixties.
 But it really should be viewed as the first film of the seventies.